 The volunteer event that affected her the most was the "Stand Down for Homeless Veterans" event hosted by the American GI Forum, she said.
 The one-day program provides more than 500 homeless veterans with meals, flu shots, haircuts, clothing and giveaways, as well as services and counseling.

-Mabry also enjoys serving meals at the Warrior Family Support Center in San Antonio, Texas.
-The WFSC provides coordinated services to patients, next-of-kin and extended family members with a primary focus on wounded Operation Iraqi Freedom and Operation Enduring Freedom warriors.
-Family members of those receiving treatment can visit a comfortable environment in which to take a break, watch a movie on big-screen TVs, play video games, check email or use the Internet, select a book or magazine to read, make a phone call, or grab a cup of coffee
+Mabry also enjoys serving meals at the Warrior Family Support Center in San Antonio.
+The WFSC provides coordinated services to patients, next of kin and extended family members, with a primary focus on wounded Operation Iraqi Freedom and Operation Enduring Freedom warriors.
+Family members of those receiving treatment can visit a comfortable environment in which to take a break, watch a movie on big-screen TVs, play video games, check email or use the internet, select a book or magazine to read, make a phone call, or grab a cup of coffee

 Mabry hopes to inspire others to volunteer and to increase awareness about the available opportunities.
 She often shares potential activities with her work colleagues and friends -- sometimes even forming teams to work on a specific project, pointing out that serving together can unify and strengthen communities.

-"You get to learn so much about the people that are in our community," she says.
+"You get to learn so much about the people that are in our community," she said.

 Inspired by Mabry's goal, one of her friends has committed to volunteering once a month.

-"Any amount of time that anybody spends volunteering is helping someone or some organization," Mabry says.
+"Any amount of time that anybody spends volunteering is helping someone or some organization," Mabry said.

 She holds herself accountable by posting her experiences on social media and says she receives quite a bit of support from her network.

-When asked what's next on her list, Mabry says she will continue to volunteer and spread the word.
+When asked what's next on her list, Mabry said she will continue to volunteer and spread the word.
 She knows volunteering grows on you.